blizzymoe/ForgeScript-Bot-Template/README.md

-# Forgify
+# BotForge Bot Template
-A beta discord bot written in ForgeScript.
+A bot template for BotForge (ForgeScript).